The application for the Summer 2017 ECHO Pre-Health Program is now available.

 Our Saturdays begin when we meet at the clinic at 8:15.
 We open at 8:30 a.m. and register patients until noon.
 The day’s work is generally completed by 3 or 4 p.m. depending on the number of volunteers and the volume of patients.

-The summer program will run from May 31st to August 23rd.
+The summer program will run from June 17, 2017 to August 26, 2017.
 While volunteers will not be assigned to come in every Saturday, applicants must be available for a vast majority of the summer.

 Orientation will be held during the first week of June, 2017 at the Albert Einstein College of Medicine Campus.
 Exact time and date is TBD.

 For questions about the ECHO Pre-Health Summer Program, email our Pre-Health Coordinator.